Quaz711/CodeRefactor/README.md

 ## View title element; Find it has a concise and descriptive title

 * Changed the original title "website" to "Horiseon" to reflect the company.

+## Additional added items for accessibility

+* Added link to top of page to heart icon on bottom of page
+* Added link to top of page to Search Engine Optimization image
+* Added link to top of page to Online Reputation Management
+* Added link to top of page to Social Media Marketing

 # Links to deployed application